 Because many of the inter-generational and intra-generational issues can be "confrontational," it is generally a wise investment to retain a Family Business Facilitator who is trained and experienced in dealing with family business dynamics.
 An objective family business expert can be successful in building consensus in a family business by being an advocate for each faction of the family.

-This facilitator can assist the family in organizing and prioritizing real or perceived differences amongst various family members and help build concensus amongst the family.
+This facilitator can assist the family in organizing and prioritizing real or perceived differences amongst various family members and help build consensus amongst the family.
 In fact, dealing with these issues can actually become the "agenda" for family retreats.

 Concurrent to recognizing the inter-and intra-generational family issues, to develop consensus in an FOB, it is equally essential to gain an objective understanding of the business.
 From an Operations Management perspective the most difficult problem is clearly identifying the crucial operational characteristics of the business.
 To be successful, this process should be independently constructed and must be based on operational information, not financial information.